grantmatthews18/OptimizelyFXEventSnippet/README.md

 * The `<script>` tag is using the `async` or `defer` attribute (goal of the snippet is asynchronous execution).
 * There are multiple versions of the same `<script>` implemented on the page (not intended but may occur unintentionally).

+### [Completed] Datafile Polling

+#### Previous Approach

+The snippet fetches a project datafile on initialization and doesn't fetch the datafile again.

+#### Idea

+In some cases, it may be useful to poll for datafile updates after the snippet has been initialized.
+For example, Single Page Application (SPA) style sites can be loaded for long periods of time in a browser without a full page load.
+Datafile updates could occur duirng that time so it could be important to poll for updates periodically.

+#### **Result**

+Datafile polling implemented with a current minimum vallue of 1000 (1s).
+This is likely too low for an event only snippet and will be likely updated accordingly in the future.